jalal-shahini/wakeUpLight/README.md

 * Since the device is connected to the wall outlet, energy efficiency was not of the highest concern.
 However, in feauture iterations, I will replace the linear voltage regulator with a buck converter.

+**Disclaimer: The design is not yet ready for production.
+Therefore, the bom and positions files are not accurate.**